metabase/metabase/docs/embedding/sdk/config.md

 {% include plans-blockquote.html feature="Embedded analytics SDK" sdk=true %}

-To use the SDK in your app, you need to import the `MetabaseProvider` component with an `authConfig`, like so:
+To use the SDK in your app, you need to import the `MetabaseProvider` component and provide it with an `authConfig` object, like so:

 ```typescript
 const authConfig = defineEmbeddingSdkAuthConfig({